Wing Commander Academy: Spacecraft featured in the series

 The series featured many spacecraft introduced in the Wing Commander video games.
 The Scimitar and Broadsword were the primary fighters and bombers flown by the main characters, with the Dralthi and Grikath fulfilling those roles for the Kilrathi.
 As in Wing Commander I, the TCS Tiger's Claw was a Bengal class strike carrier.
 Individual episodes also featured cameo appearances from ships introduced in later games such as Wing Commander III's Arrow, Hellcat and Longbow and Wing Commander IV's Avenger.
 None of these ships are mentioned by name.
 A number of new capital ships were introduced by the series including the Achilles class destroyer and the Agan Ra Sivar class dreadnaught.

 Episode list

 Home media

 In March 2012, Visual Entertainment released Wing Commander Academy - The Complete Series on DVD in Region 1 for the first time.
 The series became available on the Peacock streaming service in July 2020.

-Crossover

-The episode 8, "Recreation" is the final part of a 4-episode crossover with 3 other shows that aired as part of the US "Action Extreme Team" programming block: